hanezu/hanezu.github.io/menu/contact.md

 title: Contact
 ---

-If you enjoy reading my posts, feel free to comment(English, Chinese or Japanese) or [email me](mailto:{{ site.author.email }}).
+If you enjoy reading my posts, feel free to comment (in English, Chinese or Japanese) or [email me](mailto:{{ site.author.email }}).

-Contact me in advance for any kind of redistribution.
+Please contact me in advance for any kind of redistribution.